-Any business, organisation or individual that believes an item should be excluded from the Public Register on the grounds of commercial confidentiality may contact Babergh DC.
-If

-Babergh DC considers that a Public Register entry may be commercially confidential, we will contact the person concerned to allow them an opportunity to request that the information should be excluded.
+Any business, organisation or individual that believes an item should be excluded from the Public Register on the grounds of commercial confidentiality may contact the councils.
+If the Councils considers that a Public Register entry may be commercially confidential, we will contact the person concerned to allow them an opportunity to request that the information should be excluded.
 In order for information to be excluded, the affected person must: